Inspection tensions add to Bangladesh garment industry's woes

 Softex is now suing the Accord, challenging its legal right to close factories and demanding $100 million in damages to business and reputation, according to a copy of a lawsuit filed in a Dhaka court seen by Reuters.

-Softex’s factory was vandalised by workers after the sudden closure notice was issued and the company says it has been forced to take a loan to keep paying workers’ salaries.
+Softex’s factory was vandalized by workers after the sudden closure notice was issued and the company says it has been forced to take a loan to keep paying workers’ salaries.

 “When there is a problem we are being notified, sometimes not even in a proper way, and then being left to our own devices, which is just not right,” said Rezwan Selim, managing director of Softex Cotton.